manureta/suite/docs/usermanual/source/processing/processes/vector/bounds.rst

 Related processes
 -----------------

-.. todo:: What is an input of type ``ReferenceEnvelope``?

-   "This process is of interest for all those processes requiring an input of type ``ReferenceEnvelope``.
-Chaining it with them can be used to automatically specify the envelope that covers the extent of a given feature collection."
+This process is of interest for all those processes requiring an input of type ``ReferenceEnvelope``.
+The ``ReferenceEnvelope`` class represents a bounding box expressed as its four coordinates (``minX, maxX, minY, maxY``) and a CRS.
+It is required by processes that require an analysis region to be defined.
+Chaining this process with those others requiring a ``Reference Envelope`` object can be used to automatically specify the envelope that covers the extent of a given feature collection, instead of manually entering the correspponding coordinates and CRS.